Microsoft says UK regulator an 'outlier' for blocking Activision deal

 The Competition and Markets Authority (CMA) vetoed the deal in April, saying it could hurt competition in the nascent cloud gaming market, sparking a furious row.

-The company is asking for an appeal, in which Activision wants to intervene, to be heard in July.
-Lawyers representing the CMA said in court filings that Microsoft's appeal should be heard in September at the earliest.
+The company's appeal against the decision is likely to be heard in late July, a judge at the Competition Appeal Tribunal (CAT) indicated on Tuesday.

-Microsoft's lawyer Daniel Beard told the CAT on Tuesday: "If this process does not move forward quickly, it jeopardises this merger being completed."
+Microsoft's lawyer Daniel Beard told the CAT: "If this process does not move forward quickly, it jeopardises this merger being completed."

-Microsoft is appealing against the ruling at the Competition Appeal Tribunal (CAT) in London, arguing that the CMA was wrong to conclude the deal would lead to a substantial lessening of competition in the United Kingdom's cloud gaming market.
+Microsoft argues the CMA was wrong to conclude the deal would lead to a substantial lessening of competition in the United Kingdom's cloud gaming market.

 He said that 10 regulators – including the European Union's competition authority, which gave the deal the go-ahead earlier this month – have already approved the merger.